I love to share about our nature adventures that include backpacking trips, day hikes, camping, and glamping with an RV.

 - We've determined if the water at a creek crossing is over the boots, hiking sandals on and boots off is a good option.
 The feet are getting soaked.

-- A pair of gaiters is helpful to ward off the splashing, mud, and debris in boot-height conditions if there has been recent rain.
-We purchased since they are light and good for hot weather. these gaiters
+- A pair of gaiters is helpful to ward off the splashing, mud, and debris in boot-height conditions if there's been recent rain.
+We purchased these gaiters since they are light and good for hot weather.

 - Don't forget to bring rope to hoist your food bag up into a tree to keep the bears and other critters from getting it.